Enabel/ux/docs/Layout/bootstrap.md

 - A flash messages area rendered as alerts
 - Clear Twig blocks to customize each part

+## Requirements

+This layout require `symfony/asset-mapper` to work.

 ## Dependencies

 By default, the layout loads: